-With economic growth, there is a popular tendency that people have willing to buy individual cars which represent wealth and social status.
-Proponents of another view believe that a significant issue of the environment has been coming.
-For my part, it is more important to consider the benefits of having cars than the impact of environmental disruption.
+With economic growth, there is a tendency that people have willingness to buy personal owned cars to represent wealth and social status.
+Proponents of another view believe that a significant issue of the environment has been deteriorating.
+For my part, it is more important to consider the benefits of owning cars than the impact of environmental disruption.

-It is clear that individual cars could take people more convenience and promote family relationships, especially their families with the younger and elder.
-For example, on weekends or holidays, people could have a journey by car to enjoy family time.
-While people had been without vehicles, the inefficient public transport waste much time which would have played.
-In addition, the younger and elder who withstand overcrowded environment might cry loudly in public or be sick.
-It is true to Improve the quality of life that individual cars can expand activities of families and take children better to contact with nature, the elder can be sent to the hospital even if they feel unwell.
+It is clear that private cars could make people’s life more convenient and potentially increase family engagement and improve relationships, especially for big families with multiple generations .
+For example, on weekends or holidays, people could take a trip by car to enjoy family time.
+On the other hand, for people who do not own vehicles, the inefficient public transportation could waste more time which could have been spent on quality family time, such as sightseeing and dinning in a restaurant.
+In addition, public transits have always been overcrowded in China, and such environment are not ideal for younger children and elderly.
+The crowded stations and tight seats in public vehicles can create spaces with poor air quality and increased noise volume, and it is not uncommon to see kids cry or people get sick.
+Therefore, it is true that owning private cars has been a good way to expand families activities, introduce children to nature, and access transportation immediately when necessary such as sending people to hospitals when they feel unwell.

-While the technology of vehicles has innovated, people don't need to lower their quality of life but should be more choose to buy new energy vehicles.
-Compared with oil, it is the green way that electric cars reduce carbon emissions and prevent the earth from being into an energy crisis too early.
+While the technology of vehicles has innovated and energy cars were invented, the environment does not need to be compromised for people to own cars.
+Compared to gas, driving electric cars can reduce carbon emissions and prevent the earth from falling into an energy crisis.

-When above the factors are considered, I may come to the conclusion that people could buy individual cars to higher their quality of life and decline the impact on the environment through better choices.
+When above factors are considered, I may come to the conclusion that individuals could buy private cars to improve their quality of life and still limit the impact on environment through better choices such as driving electric cars instead of gas automobile.